runabol/tork-docs/src/app/installation/page.md

 The `Datastore` is responsible for holding job and task state.

-You can specify which type of datastore to use using the [config file](/config).
+You can specify which type of datastore to use using a [config file](/config).

 `inmemory` (default) - Runs entirely in memory.
 Convenient for experimentation and development but typically isn't suitable for production uses cases because all state will be lost upon restart.